-The global laundry detergent market was valued at USD 146.3 billion in 2019 and is expected to grow at a CAGR of 4.8% during 2020-2027.
+The global laundry detergent market was valued at USD 152.4 billion in 2020 and is expected to grow at a CAGR of 5.0% during the forecast period.
 The laundry detergent market is driven by few factors such as the increasing need of consumers towards cleanliness and self-hygiene, chemical ingredient research used in laundry detergent formulations, and increased pressure on laundry detergent manufacturers to go green.

 These formulations are expected to change with respect to the washing machines consumer’s use, for instance, the consumer preference towards high-efficiency machines, which use less quantity of water, resulted in increased use of high-quality laundry detergents, as consumers continue with such trend, manufacturers of laundry detergents will innovate their products for low and cold-water intense cleaning.

 However, the fluctuations in raw material prices and high regulations are restraining market growth.
 Most of the laundry detergents are derived from petroleum, which makes it hugely dependent on the volatile oil industry.
 This has led to a shift of manufacturers to potential alternatives to natural raw materials, with relatively low costs.